GaragePixel/wonkey/CODE_OF_CONDUCT.md

 **1. Invitation & Access**
 - Access is by invitation only (for now).
 Public opening is planned soon.
-- All new members must sign the guestbook before posting elsewhere.
+- **All new members must sign the guestbook before posting elsewhere**.

 **2. Focused Discussion**
 - The primary topic is Wonkey (and its evolution).